 Delta Exposure Leaders

 Names with the largest absolute dealer net option-delta exposure (DEX).
 GEX describes how hedging flows behave when spot moves; DEX describes the raw option delta dealers are carrying, before the stock hedge.
-Sign convention (from the persisted exposure compute): calls contribute negative delta and puts contribute positive.
-Negative net_dex = dealer short-call-heavy → hedged long stock; positive net_dex = dealer short-put-heavy → hedged short stock.
+Sign convention: calls contribute negative delta and puts contribute positive, so a negative net DEX means dealers are short-call-heavy (retail net long calls) and hedged long stock; positive means dealers are short-put-heavy and hedged short stock.

 Top 50 by Net DEX